clausecker/memf/README.md

     regex   meaning
     a[0-9]+ align to multiple of number
-    I       next item in Intel byte order
-    M       next item in Motorola byte order
-    [0-9]+  next item repeated n times
-    (       begin of item group
-    )       end of item group
     {       begin of substructure
     }       end of substructure
     '[^']*' match against string / emit string; escape ' as ''
     "[^"]*" ignore strlen bytes / emit string; escape " as ""
-    z       match \0 / emit \0
-    p       ignore one byte / emit \0
-    P       ignore one byte / emit specified byte (use like Px for fill with x) s       consume next structure item but do not read / write r       rewind structure
+    s       consume next structure item but do not read / write r       rewind structure